Menu

 Kanapaha Botanical Gardens

 One of Gainesville’s more popular attractions is Kanapaha Botanical Gardens.
-Seasonal flowers, ferns, and palms are just a few of its wonders, but the Children’s Garden was easily our favorite with special plants, fish ponds, and waterfalls.
-Another vivid memory was the cathedral-like Bamboo garden where we listened to the whistling wind create an amazingly peaceful sound.
-And don’t miss the giant Victoria water lilies.
+Pet-friendly, paved pathways help navigate the collections spanning 68 acres.
+The Children’s Garden features special plants, fish ponds, and waterfalls.
+Listen to the whistling wind create an amazingly peaceful sound in the stunning bamboo garden, the largest public display of bamboo in Florida.
 It’s a perfect place to pack a lunch and enjoy the splendor.

 Payne’s Prairie Preserve State Park